 Our report is solely for the purpose set forth in the first paragraph of this report.
 Our report is not to be used for any other purpose or to be distributed to any other parties.
 This report relates only to Specified Indicators defined above and does not extend to any financial statements of the Company.

 Prague, 10 September 2019

-KPMG Če la Mullika, s.r.o.
+KPMG Če la vytlale KPMG Česká republika, s.r.o.